← Back to Chat

 Hunter is a polished, reliable email finder that prioritizes accuracy and simplicity over trying to do everything — and for the right user, that focus is exactly what you need.

 After a decade in the market, Hunter has earned its reputation by doing one thing exceptionally well: finding and verifying professional email addresses with transparent sourcing.
-The 97.4% validation rate in independent testing and sub-1% bounce rate for verified emails are not marketing fluff — they reflect a genuine commitment to data quality.
-At $34 per month on the annual Starter plan, it remains accessible for small businesses.
+The 97.4% validation rate in independent testing and sub-1% bounce rate for verified emails reflect a genuine commitment to data quality.
+At $34 per month on the annual Starter plan, it remains accessible.
+The 2024–2025 database expansion of 211%, the launch of Signals for intent data, and a new MCP server for AI integration all show a company broadening without losing focus.

 The honest trade-off is that Hunter is not an all-in-one platform.
-It does not have email warm-up, A/B testing, LinkedIn automation, or a database the size of Apollo's.
+It lacks email warm-up, A/B testing, LinkedIn automation, and a database the size of Apollo's or SalesHandy's.
 If you are scaling a multi-channel outbound operation, you will outgrow Hunter's campaign features.
 But if you want a tool that finds the right email, verifies it reliably, and lets you send a clean cold email sequence without drowning in complexity — Hunter is one of the best options in 2026.

 Hunter FAQ